How to Write a Great Ecommerce Resume: Your Complete Guide

 Ask any journalist what the best way to start a story is and they will all tell you the same thing: “Don’t bury the lead!”
 People make judgments much faster than they realize, so even a well-intentioned employer who takes the time to read your whole resume may have made up their mind from reading the opening lines.

 That’s why it’s vital that you start strong and list your most impressive achievements right off the bat.
-Even if you want to fall into a chronological format later you should still mention your career highlights at the beginning to start strong.
+Even if you want to fall into a chronological format later, you should still mention your career highlights at the beginning to start strong.

 resume writers

-To make your intro is truly hard-hitting, you should also include numbers.
+To make your intro truly hard-hitting, you should also include numbers.
 Numbers can quantify the scale of your achievements in a clear and concise manner that will leave the reader impressed within seconds of opening your resume.

 As for what numbers you should use, you can pick whatever is most likely to turn heads in your field.
 The stats you choose will vary if you’re a business analyst, marketer, manager, or developer.
-Don’t worry about it too much though, here are some tips to get you started.
+Don’t worry about it too much though; here are some tips to get you started.

 Exhibit Professionalism

 This is actually one of the easiest steps you can take to tune up your resume.
 In essence, you want to check out some examples and copy the ones you like.
-As long as you have a sensible font, subheadings, and correct spelling, you’re 90% of the way there.
+As long as you have sensible font, subheadings, and correct spelling, you’re 90% of the way there.

-If you want to play it safe you should stick to a chronological format.
+If you want to play it safe, you should stick to a chronological format.
 Many employers still prefer this option and no one is going to dislike it.

-However, if you’re feeling adventurous you can experiment with functional or combination formats.
+However, if you’re feeling adventurous, you can experiment with functional or combination formats.

 When applying for more design-oriented e-commerce marketing roles, you should think of your resume as your first chance to display your skills directly.
 For extra points, try to integrate the target companies aesthetic.